Thomas Elyot (ca. 1490 – 1546) was an English humanist and diplomat.

 His writings were instrumental in disseminating classical and humanist medical, political, and philological learning in Britain.
 His three major works include The Boke Named the Governour (1531), a political treatise dedicated to Henry VIII, a Latin-English dictionary based on classical sources (1538), and a medical treatise entitled Castel of Helth (ca.1539).

-He is claimed to have been the first person to translate classical texts directly from Greek into English, as well as the first to write scholarly texts in English rather than in Latin.
+He is also claimed to have been the first person to translate classical texts directly from Greek into English, as well as the first to write scholarly texts in English rather than in Latin.

 Elyot died in 1546 in Cambridgeshire.